Press Releases: **New Releases**

 Notification Requirement for Property Owners of Exempt Property

-Athens, OH— February 16, 2022: Athens County Auditor Jill Thompson explains that Ohio will now require owners of exempt real property to notify the county auditor if the property “ceases to qualify for exemption.”
+Athens, OH— February 16, 2022: Athens County Auditor Jill Davidson explains that Ohio will now require owners of exempt real property to notify the county auditor if the property “ceases to qualify for exemption.”
 The Ohio Tax Commissioner recently prescribed a form (DTE 23N) pursuant to the requirements of Revised Code 5713.083 as enacted by House Bill.
 110, 134th General Assembly and distributed a notice to all county auditors.

 The provisions of the legislative change became effective on September 9, 2021 and will apply to property owners for tax year 2022 and every year thereafter.